Term Life

 What Riders and Features Should You Look for in a Term Policy?

-The most valuable riders to look for in a term life policy are the conversion rider, waiver of premium rider, and accelerated death benefit rider.
+The most valuable riders in a term life policy are the conversion rider and the accelerated death benefit rider.
 These add meaningful protection without dramatically increasing your premium.
+The waiver of premium rider is also worth considering if your income would be disrupted by a serious disability.
 Not all carriers include every rider, so comparing options is essential.

 Key Riders Explained